 Also, recent studies are showing that there is a health risk for seniors who forget to take their dentures out at night.
 The dentures retain significant moisture, and if you leave them while you sleep it increases your risk of getting pneumonia.
 Dental implants won’t give you pneumonia.

 Those problems associated with dentures don’t apply to bridges, but bridges do come with their own set of problems.
-To make bridges fit, the dentist in Puyallup will usually have to shave off some material from neighboring teeth to make room for the bridge.
+To make bridges fit, the dentist in South Hill Puyallup will usually have to shave off some material from neighboring teeth to make room for the bridge.
 This sort of forced damage isn’t necessary for dental implants.

 When you lose a tooth, the jawbone underneath weakens and eventually breaks down.
 Both dentures and bridges do nothing to stop this from happening.
 This results in an unattractive, sunken-jaw look.
 Conversely, dental implants do support the bone, so you can maintain a normal jawline.